English Electric: Planned activities of the combined businesses

-However, there was no post-war boom in electrical generation.
-Though English Electric products were indeed in heavy demand, potential buyers were unable to raise the necessary capital funds.
-In 1922, a drastic reorganisation of the works was carried through and that managed to halve overheads.
+There was no post-war boom in electrical generation.
+Though English Electric products were in heavy demand, potential buyers were unable to raise the necessary capital funds.
+In 1922, a drastic reorganisation of the works halved overheads.
 The Coventry Ordnance Works was practically closed down.

 Cables, lamps and wireless equipment were then in buoyant demand, but that would have been a new field for the company to enter.
 English Electric's business was in heavy electrical and mechanical plant.
 Both the 1926 general strike and the miners strike caused heavy losses.
-In 1929 part of the Coventry Ordnance Works was sold and the pattern shop at Preston, neither of which was required.
+In 1929, part of the Coventry Ordnance Works was sold and the pattern shop at Preston, neither of which was required.

 By the end of 1929, it was clear the only solution to English Electric's financial difficulties was a financial restructure.
 The restructure acknowledged the loss of much of the shareholders' capital and brought in new capital to re-equip with new plant and machinery.
-In the event, an American syndicate fronted by Lazard Brothers and Co. bankers came up with the new capital, but left control in the hands of the previous shareholders.
+An American syndicate fronted by Lazard Brothers and Co. bankers came up with the new capital, but left control in the hands of the previous shareholders.

 In June 1930, four fresh directors were appointed, filling four new vacancies.

 Ten days later, there was a formal announcement of an American arrangement.
-"English Electric, with works at Preston, Stafford, Rugby, Bradford and Coventry, had entered into a comprehensive arrangement" with Westinghouse Electric International Company of New York and Westinghouse Electric & Manufacturing Company of East Pittsburgh, Pennsylvania US, whereby there would be an exchange of technical information between the two organisations on steam turbines and electrical apparatus.
+"English Electric, with works at Preston, Stafford, Rugby, Bradford and Coventry, had entered into a comprehensive arrangement" with Westinghouse Electric International Company of New York and Westinghouse Electric & Manufacturing Company of East Pittsburgh, Pennsylvania US, to exchange of technical information between the two organisations on steam turbines and electrical apparatus.
 It was made clear that this technical and manufacturing link did not carry with it any control from America.
-In recognition of the exchange arrangement, Westinghouse had offered to provide further capital, which would be less than 10% of the total, including that new capital organised earlier by Lazard Brothers.
+In recognition of the exchange arrangement, Westinghouse offered to provide further capital, which would be less than 10% of the total, including that new capital organised earlier by Lazard Brothers.

 George Nelson

 Seven weeks later the chairman, Lionel Hichens, who had temporarily replaced John Pybus in 1927, retired at the end of July 1930 and was replaced by Sir Holberry Mensforth as a director and as chairman.
-It was then announced that George H. Nelson had been appointed to the board and would take up the position of managing director early in October.
+In early October, George H. Nelson was appointed to the board and took up the position of managing director.
 Mensforth had been taken away from his position as general manager of American Westinghouse Trafford Park Manchester, where George Nelson had been his apprentice, in 1919 by the Minister of Transport.
-The minister had given Mensforth the responsibility of easing the transition of the nation's munitions businesses back into peacetime industry.
-It was Mensforth who had arranged the technical exchange agreement and extra capital with Westinghouse.
+The minister gave Mensforth the responsibility of easing the transition of the nation's munitions businesses back into peacetime industry.
+Mensforth arranged the technical exchange agreement and extra capital with Westinghouse.
 They began to reorganise.